mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.3-Release-Notes.md

 process.
 This means that passwords and other commands can be passed to MaxAdmin without a controlling terminal.

+### MaxCtrl password input

+MaxCtrl can now query the password from the user.
+This allows passwords to be given without giving them as process arguments.

 ## Dropped Features

 ## New Features